wazuh/wazuh-documentation/source/user-manual/capabilities/sec-config-assessment/how-it-works.rst

 The agent will send a SHA256 hash inside the summary event with the calculated hash (being it ``1642AB1DC478052AC3556B5E700CD82ADB69728008301882B9CBEE0696FF2C84``).

-On the manager side, let's asume the database state is the following:
+On the manager side, let's assume the database state is the following:

 +------------------------------+----------------+
 | Check ID                     | State          |